dadadodo-ccb/EC-ML-/README.md

-# Electrochemical Performance of Magnesium-Lithium Alloys
+# Research on Machine Learning-Assisted Prediction of Electrochemical Performance of Magnesium-Lithium Alloys

 This repository contains the datasets and figures supporting the manuscript submitted to *Materials Letters*.